pixee/codemodder-python/README.md

 $ pip install /path/to/codemodder-python
 ```

-## Running Locally
+## Running `codemodder`

+### CLI

+Codemodder can be run as a CLI.
 The codemodder package provides an executable called `codemodder`.
 This should be available on your path by default after installation.

 For basic usage, run the `codemodder` command with a target directory path: